AcuRank: Uncertainty-Aware Adaptive Computation for Listwise Reranking: Experimental setup

 \textbf{Stopping criterion:} We terminate reranking when the number of uncertain documents falls below $\tau = 10$, or the reranker call budget is exhausted.
 Alternative stopping criteria, such as top-$k$ stability, are only used in ablation studies.

 \textbf{Adaptive variants:} To evaluate the effectiveness of our method under different computational scenarios, we introduce variants of \ours{} that reflect distinct trade-offs between efficiency and accuracy. \textbf{\ours{}-$x$} is a strict-budget variant that terminates reranking after a predefined number of reranker calls $x$, enabling fair comparison with baselines under matched computational budgets. \textbf{\ours{}-\{H, HH\}} are high-precision variants designed for settings where ranking quality is prioritized over efficiency. \ours{}-H adopts a tighter tolerance parameter $\epsilon = 0.0001$, and \ours{}-HH additionally applies a stricter stopping criterion ($\tau = 5$), enabling more thorough refinement of uncertain candidates.
+Extended analyses on different choices of uncertainty thresholds are discussed in Supplementary Section~\ref{app:extended_analysis} and Table \ref{tab:uncertainty}.